qrsouther/blueprint-app/docs/migration/MIGRATION-GUIDE.md

 # 🔄 MultiExcerpt to Blueprint Standard Migration Guide

+> **⚠️ FUNCTIONALLY IRRELEVANT - HISTORICAL RECORD ONLY**
+> This document describes the script-based migration process that has been replaced by the Migration Tools modal in the Admin UI.
+The scripts referenced in this guide (e.g., `clone-macros.js`) are no longer in use.
+Migration is now performed through the UI via the Migration Tools modal.
+This document is preserved only as a historical record of the migration planning and process.

 ## Overview

 This guide describes the **definitive approach** for migrating existing Confluence pages from the MultiExcerpt macro plugin to Blueprint Standard Source macros.